joolim/finmon/readme.md

+version 0.81
+- Improved looks of table and buttons

 version 0.80
 - Add delete function (D part of the CRUD) - phew finally
 - Display balance when user Login